⚠️⚠️⚠️

 4. Perform grid-based simulations, compute summary statistics for each

-In a final analogy to the ABC inference with demografr, we have a function simulate_grid() which performs the equivalent to simulate_abc().
+In a final analogy to the ABC inference with demografr, we have a function simulate_grid() which works a little similarly to simulate_abc() introduced in the first vignette.
 In fact, the function has a nearly identical interface—we plug in the model function, our parameter grid, the list of summary tree-sequence functions, the number of simulation replicates to perform for each parameter combination (and a few other obvious parameters shown here).

 First, we will set up an automated parallelization scheme using the future R package: